Sirawit7205/isolated-serial-adapter/readme.md

 	- USB connection good indicator
 	- Power indicators on both side of the isolation
 	- USB reset and flow control mode buttons
-	- Design to fit a Futurebox FB17 project box
+	- Design to fit a 90x125x40mm PLC project box

 ## Revisions

-We are currently at Revision 1.
+We are currently at Revision 2.
 Changelog is below:

 **Revision 1 (November 2022)**
  - Initial Design
  - U9 has wrong footprint (could still be soldered with some difficulties)

+**Revision 2 (March 2024)**
+ - Updated design for new enclosure
+ - Updated circuit for more functionalities.
+ - U11 has wrong Vref connection (do not populate)

 ## What is provided